tuanyuan2008/style-transfer/README.md

 **_3. Generate sentences_**
   * Generate sentences from the test(reference) files.

-Next section describes steps requies from preparing the data to run inference.
+The following section describes steps required from preparing the data to running inference.

 # Steps
 ### 1. Classifier Training:

 We have used [BERT](https://arxiv.org/abs/1810.04805) for classification.
 This classification trainings helps to find the attributes from the sentence.
-We have come up with a noval way to choose one perticular head of BERT model which captures the important details which is responsible for better classification.
+We choose one particular head of BERT model, for which the tokens which have high attention weights are those that are stylistic attributes of the sentence.
   * Classifier Training Data Preparation: **_BERT_Classification_Training_data_preparation.ipynb_** notebook creates training, testing and dev data.
 Modify the the paths of the input and output files.
   * BERT Classifier Training: Run the below command to train BERT classifier.
   ```bash